izuzanak/uclang/uclang/doc/02_modules/03_module_containers/01_class_stack.md

 #### Operator `operator_binary_double_equal#1`
 Comparison operator `==`.
-Compares object of class `Stack` with method parameter and return `1` if objects has same value and `0` otherwise.
+Compares object of class `Stack` with method parameter and return `1` if objects has same value or `0` otherwise.

 ##### Parameters:
 1. Any type.